xdbfoundation/xdb-digitalbits-sdk/README.md

-js-digitalbits-sdk is a Javascript library for communicating with a [DigitalBits Horizon server](https://github.com/digitalbitsorg/horizon).
+js-digitalbits-sdk is a Javascript library for communicating with a [DigitalBits Frontier server](https://github.com/digitalbitsorg/frontier).
 It is used for building DigitalBits apps either on Node.js or in the browser.

 It provides:
-- a networking layer API for Horizon endpoints.
+- a networking layer API for Frontier endpoints.
-- facilities for building and signing transactions, for communicating with a DigitalBits Horizon instance, and for submitting transactions or querying network history.
+- facilities for building and signing transactions, for communicating with a DigitalBits Frontier instance, and for submitting transactions or querying network history.

 > **Warning!** Node version of `digitalbits-base` (`digitalbits-sdk` dependency) package is using [`ed25519`](https://www.npmjs.com/package/ed25519) package, a native implementation of [Ed25519](https://ed25519.cr.yp.to/) in Node.js, as an [optional dependency](https://docs.npmjs.com/files/package.json#optionaldependencies).
 This means that if for any reason installation of this package fails, `digitalbits-base` (and `digitalbits-sdk`) will fallback to the much slower implementation contained in [`tweetnacl`](https://www.npmjs.com/package/tweetnacl).
 >